Former officer Kim Potter arrested, to be charged with manslaughter in Daunte Wright's death

 Gannon said he believes Potter shot Wright by accident, mistaking her gun for her Taser.
 Wright's family and civil rights attorney Ben Crump, who represents them, say they don't believe it was an accident.
 Crump pointed out that Potter worked for the Brooklyn Center Police Department for 26 years and even trained other officers.

-In her body camera footage, Potter can be heard shouting that she will Tase Wright before shooting him once with her handgun.
+In her body camera footage, Potter can be heard shouting that she will use her Taser before shooting Wright once with her handgun.

 Crump responded to the charging decision Wednesday, saying it isn't enough.